rgwott/aritdev/README.md

 Before forwarding the request to aritdev, the server performs validations and responds to the client with a status code.
 A valid message returns a zero, a message with invalid length returns a 1 and a message with and invalid operation returns a 2.

 If the request is valid, it is written to aritdev and the result is read.
-The server then responds with the 64-bit result to the client, closes the connection, and awaits for a new connection.
+The server then responds with the 64-bit result to the client, closes the connection, and waits for a new connection.

 ### Client applications
 Two client applications are provided, one in C and one in Python.